lzh-mb-mod/EnhancedBattleTest/README.md

   - Note that you should reinstall the mod everytime after game update (especially the update after checking file integrity) if you want to launch the mod.

+- If it shows "Unable to initialize Steam API":

+  - Please start steam first, and make sure that Bannerlord is in your steam account.

 - If the mod crashed without entering Main menu:

-  - Reinstall the mod. if not working:
+  - Reinstall the mod.
+If not working:

   - Try to replace `ManagedStarter.exe` with `NativeStarter.exe` in `EnhancedBattleTest.bat`.